Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

 \subsection{Dynamical phase transition}

 In this section, we will study the self-consistent, non-linear, quench dynamics of the pseudo-magnetization vector $\vec{\phi}_q(t)$ and the time-dependent order parameter $\phi^{\rm z}(t)$.
 In quench dynamics, we start in a ground state of a Hamiltonian with an initial set of parameters and then evolve the state with another set of parameters.
+We instantly switch from the initial to the final set of parameters and keep the latter fixed during the evolution.
 We will quench the infinite-range transverse interaction strength $g$ and the interaction angle $\eta$.
 The initial state will always have $g=0$ and correspond to a paramagnetic state with a vanishing time-dependent order parameter $\phi^{\t z}(0)$.
 However, since the paramagnetic ground state with a vanishing time-dependent order parameter is a fixed point of the dynamics for any $g$, we start with a slightly perturbed ground state.
 Our initial state is the ground state of an XY chain with a small transverse field $h=\epsilon$.
 Unless specified, we set $\epsilon=10^{-4}$.

 In \fref{fig:2d phase diagram} we show a phase diagram of the dynamical order parameter after a quantum quench, namely $\overline{\phi^{\rm z}}=\frac{1}{T}\int_{t=0}^T\phi^{\rm z}(t)$, where $T$ is the total simulation time which should in principle go to infinity.
 The left panel corresponds to a quantum quench with a constant interaction angle $\eta_{\rm initial}=\eta_{\rm final}=\eta$ and the right panel to a quench with $\eta_{\rm initial}=-\pi/4,~\eta_{\rm final}=\eta$.
-In the first case, we find a standard dynamical phase transition at the critical field $g^*$ determined by \eref{eq: critical g} and no chaotic dynamical phase.
-In the second case, the initial state qualitatively changes the dynamics of the time-dependent order parameter at long times, and we observe a chaotic dynamical phase.
+In the first case, we find a standard dynamical phase transition from the dynamical paramagnetic to the dynamical ferromagnetic phase with the critical field $g^*$ determined by \eref{eq: critical g}.
+In the second case, we also observe a chaotic dynamical phase, where the time-dependent order parameter becomes highly sensitive to the final quench parameters.